11Warrior/vault/ReadMe.md

 ## Usage

-`backup-cli-tool` uses a command-line interface with various options and commands.
+`savr-cli` uses a command-line interface with various options and commands.
 Each subcommand focuses on a specific lifecycle action, such as creating, listing, or restoring backups.
 Options let you point to configuration files, tweak behavior, and control logging without changing code.
 You can combine options to create powerful scripts tailored to your environment.

 ### Savr Backup Commands